 - ⅓ cup water

-- With a pastry brush, coat the inside souffle ramekins with softened butter.
+- You will need 6 4-oz (½ cup, 120 ml) ramekins.
+With a pastry brush, coat the inside souffle ramekins with softened butter.

 - Put some granulated sugar in the ramekin and cover the opening with your hand and circulate.
 Once sugar is attached to the ramekin, remove the excess to the next ramekin and continue this process until all ramekins are coated with sugar.

 - Chop the chocolate into small pieces.